tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 ```

-There are two things to note above.
+There are two things to note in the above.
 First of all, the ``nosetest`` command
-automatically found and ran our tests in the ``tests`` directory.
+automatically found and ran our tests.
 Yay!

 Secondly, it complained about not being able to import the ``coverage`` module.
 There are two reasons for this: